Sweden in 14 days with a motorhome

 Even more exciting place especially for children is Pelle Svanslös Hus which is a theme park-house that is famous for the cat with no tail.
 Pelle Svanslös is a sympathetic cat, who is bullied due to his loss of the tail.
 This story from 1939 illustrates the importance of tolerance and friendships.

 Your next destination is a town, Västerås located in a 1-hour journey from Uppsala.
 In Västerås, you can have an opportunity to step back in time by visiting a traditional Sweden’s open-air museum – Vallby.
 Here, you will see traditional old houses, where local people lived, meet, and pet farm animals, and see crops that were cultivated in the old times.

 For a great city panorama head to Djäkneberget – a city public park.
 Afterwards, take a stroll in the town in search of a place to have an early lunch before hitting the road again.

 To get an authentic feeling of Scandinavia we suggest visiting a prosperous old town of Arboga lying on the old iron route between the Bergslagen and Stockholm ports.
 Sweden´s oldest canal is located here with its nine manually operated locks.
 Arboga is an idyllic small town with a beautiful marina area with a lovely local cafe where you can taste famous Swedish pastries and learn the culture of "fika".

 Salmon fishing in Svartå

-Eye to Eye with the king of The forest
+Eye to eye with a king of the Nordic forest

 It’s time to change the scenery and drive the rental motorhome to the west coast, where the landscapes of the shores by the Northern Sea are very different and rough compared to the ones on the east coast by the Baltic Sea.